lzim/teampsd/mtl_facilitate_workgroup/checklists/inter_session_checklist.md

 **2** | **Sessions 5-10** | **Participatory Simulation Learning**
 **3** | **Sessions 11-12** | **Wrap-up and Future Learning**

-# C. How to "Prioritize" and "Practice" during the intersession
+# C. How to "Prioritize" and "Practice" during the intersession:

+### Intersession Overview

 - **Identify team-tailored priorities** based on the _Modeling to Learn_ theory of change first.
 - Then, **fill in the session SAY guide,** triaging what you will SAY, by narrowing down to what you've prioritized and practiced to fit within the **timestamps** below.